-Maybe you (or your coach) has calculated an off week into your routine, or perhaps you’ve even gotten injured and were forced to refrain from some serious exercising.
+Maybe you (or your coach) has calculated an off day or even worse, an off week into your routine, or perhaps you’ve even gotten injured and were forced to refrain from some serious exercising.
 Whatever it is let’s finally end the proverbial “beating around the bush” and just state the facts we’re all thinking.

 Taking time off sucks.
 It’s the worst.
-When you’re addicted to the pump, or maybe even that runner’s high, taking any days off makes us feel like we are lacking in our progression.
+When you’re addicted to the pump, or that runner’s high, taking any days off makes us feel like we are lacking in our progression, or even worse, regressing.

 Time after time my athletes, especially my competitors, have come to me with sincere sadness in their eyes and voices, looking for the permission to experience the roller coaster of emotions that come with making the conscious choice to refrain from pumping your body with all them feel-good, sweaty, accomplished endorphins.